Covering convection with a thermal blanket: numerical simulation and stochastic modeling: Stochastic model

 The integrals in \cref{updot1,xmdot} can be evaluated exactly.
 Defining a phase angle $\phi = r(x_p-x_m)$, we arrive at a closed dynamical system for $(u_p, \phi)$,

 where $\lambda = \Pra/(\rho\delta)$.
 Once the dynamics of $(u_p, \phi)$ is known, the dynamics of $(x_p, x_m)$ can be calculated through $\dot{x}_p = u_p$ and $x_m = x_p-r^{-1}\phi$.

 There are four parameters in this model: $\beta$ as the strength of surface flow, $\lambda=\Pra/(\rho\delta)$ as a damping coefficient, $\gamma$ as the rate of surface cooling, and $\sigma$ as the random fluid forcing.
 Physically, the surface cooling rate $\gamma$ is affected by the surface flow strength $\beta$, so we take $\gamma = r \beta$ in this model which results in the correct dynamics.
-The remaining parameters can be estimated from the numerical simulations, and their values and estimation procedures are listed below.
+The remaining parameters can be estimated from the numerical simulations, and their values and estimation procedures are \mac{included in Appendix B}.